hyahong/oatuh/README.md

 ## Oatuh

-Oauth is very ease-to-use request library for http/https.
+Oatuh is very ease-to-use request library for http/https.

 **used OpenSSL for https. so it will work in OpenSSL available environment.**